roverandrew/keepitclean/README.md

 ```
 {
   "score": "20",
-  "sanitizedText": "The quick brown fox jumps over the lazy dog, but does this text contain foul language?"
+  "cleanText": "The quick brown fox jumps over the lazy dog, but does this text contain foul language?"
 }
 ```